Deborah Brevoort: Embedded

-Her first opera was Embedded, written with Patrick Soluri.
-It was commissioned by American Lyric Theater during the Poe centennial. as part of the Poe Project, a double bill of operas that addressed the question: "What might Edgar Allan Poe write if he were alive today?"
+Brevoort's first opera was Embedded, written with Patrick Soluri.
+It was commissioned by American Lyric Theater during the Poe centennial as part of the Poe Project, a double bill of operas that addressed the question: "What might Edgar Allan Poe write if he were alive today?"
 Embedded takes the Cask of the Amontillado and sets it in the age of terrorism and the world of broadcast journalism.
 It tells the story of a famous but aging TV anchor who learns she will be replaced by a younger anchor and agrees to be embedded in a terrorist cell in order to save her job.
 The opera premiered in a critically acclaimed production at the Fargo Moorhead Opera in 2014, directed by Sam Helfrich, and at Fort Worth Opera in 2016, where it also won the Frontiers Competition.

 Steal a Pencil for Me

-Brevoort's next opera was Steal a Pencil for Me, with composer Gerald Cohen, based on the love letters written between Jaap and Ina Polak while they were imprisoned in the Bergen Belsen concentration camp during WW2.
-The opera was first presented in concert stagings at the Shaarei Tikvah congregation in Riverdale NY and the Jewish Theological Seminary in New York City to celebrate Jaap Polak's 100^{th} birthday.
+Brevoort's next opera was Steal a Pencil for Me, with composer Gerald Cohen, based on the love letters written between Jaap and Ina Polak while they were imprisoned in the Bergen Belsen concentration camp during World War II.
+The opera was first presented in concert stagings at the Shaarei Tikvah congregation in Riverdale, NY and the Jewish Theological Seminary in New York City to celebrate Jaap Polak's 100th birthday.
 It was also presented in the Frontiers Festival at Fort Worth Opera.
 It premiered at Opera Colorado in 2018 where it was recorded for the Sono Luminus label.

 Murasaki's Moon

-The Metropolitan Museum of Art's exhibition: The Tale of Genji: A Japanese Classic Illuminated, was the impetus for Murasaki's Moon, commissioned by the Metropolitan Museum of Arts, On Site Opera and American Lyric Theater.
-The opera, written with Michi Wiancko, tells the story of Murasaki Shikibu, a lady-in-waiting in the Imperial Court of 11^{th} century Japan, who was catapulted to fame when she wrote The Tale of Genji, the world's first novel.
+The Metropolitan Museum of Art's exhibition, The Tale of Genji: A Japanese Classic Illuminated, was the impetus for Murasaki's Moon, commissioned by the Metropolitan Museum of Arts, On Site Opera and American Lyric Theater.
+The opera, written with Michi Wiancko, tells the story of Murasaki Shikibu, a lady-in-waiting in the Imperial Court of 11th-century Japan, who was catapulted to fame when she wrote The Tale of Genji, the world's first novel.
 It was presented as a site-specific opera in the Astor Court in conjunction with the Met's Genji exhibit.

 Quamino's Map

-Her next opera was Quamino's Map, with Belizean-British composer Errollyn Wallen, which tells the little-known story of black Americans who were enslaved during the Revolutionary War and fought for the British against the Americans.
+Brevoort's next opera was Quamino's Map, with Belizean-British composer Errollyn Wallen, which tells the story of black Americans who were enslaved during the Revolutionary War and fought for the British against the Americans.
 When the war was over, the British relocated the formerly enslaved to London where they meet members of London's Black gentry.
 It was commissioned by the Chicago Opera Theater where it premiered in 2022.